 5) Right: The Venom Look

-When Venom got his own movie, the producers got the vibe of Venom right.
+In his own movie, the creators got the look of Venom right.
 He overshadowed his adversaries with smooth white eyes, sharp teeth, and a deadly pointy tongue.

 Venom didn’t exactly look right in Spider-Man 3.
 He was too small and the manner in which Topher Grace played him was dreadfully ridiculous silly in the incorrect manner.